Skip to content

 Since version 2.6.0 this option is dynamic.

 Works only with Array and Set types.
-You can add a custom type through the collection_mode_class_names configuration.
+Add custom types via collection_mode_class_names configuration.

 input :ids,